Ed Sheeran denies borrowing ideas in 'Shape of You' copyright trial | Entertainment

 Ed Sheeran denies borrowing ideas in 'Shape of You' copyright trial

-The award-winning singer is in a legal battle with grime artist Sami Chokri, who performs as Sami Switch, and music producer Ross O'Donoghue, who argue "Shape of You" infringes "particular lines and phrases" from their 2015 song "Oh Why".
-Questioned by their lawyer Andrew Sutcliffe on Monday, Sheeran, 31, said he had not been aware of Switch at the time he is accused of ripping off parts of "Oh Why".
+Questioned by their lawyer Andrew Sutcliffe at the High Court in London, Sheeran, 31, said he had not been aware of Switch at the time he is accused of ripping off parts of "Oh Why" and had never heard the song before the court case.
+"I have already built a long and very successful career writing original songs for both myself and a wide range of other leading artists," Sheeran said in his witness statement.
+"I would not have been able to do that if I was in the habit of plagiarising other writers."

 Sutcliffe said Sheeran must have known of the grime artist, who he said had tweeted him directly and they had both appeared on SBTV, the British online music platform which helped launch Sheeran's career.
-The lawyer said Sheeran shouted out Switch's name at Reading Festival in 2011 after being asked to by the late founder of SBTV, Jamal Edwards.
+The lawyer said Sheeran shouted out Switch's name at Reading Festival in 2011 after being asked to by his best friend Jamal Edwards, the late founder of SBTV.

-Sheeran and his co-writers have denied this, with their lawyers telling the court that the trio have no recollection of having previously heard "Oh Why".
+Sheeran and his co-writers have denied this.
 Sutcliffe, who at Friday's opening called Sheeran "a magpie", questioned the chart-topper intensively over his songwriting style and whether it was spontaneous or the result of development over time, with the influence of other artists.

 Released from Sheeran's third studio album "÷", "Shape of You" stormed charts around the world upon its release in January 2017, becoming the best performing song in the U.S. that year.